-That being said, even though it never consciously bothered me, growing up without a second parent will take a toll on anyone.
+Even though it never consciously bothered me, growing up without a second parent will take a toll on anyone.

-Now that I am older it bothers me I did not have a dad to teach me manly skills, or even to tell me everything was going to be okay.
+I believe it bothers me more now as an adult than it did as a kid.
+It bothers me that I did not have a dad to teach me certain skills or to tell me everything was going to be okay in tough times.

-I eventually met my biological father when I was 12 years old.
-He was a chronic alcoholic, and he stood me up four out of the five times we tried to make plans.
+To my disappointment, I met my father when I was 12 years old.
+He was a chronic alcoholic and stood me up four out of the five times we tried to make plans.

 I never saw him again after I was 14, he did another vanishing act without a word.

 Thanks to my Christian principles, I have learned to forgive him.
 Hopefully he finds peace in his life one day.

 When I was four years old, my mother took me to the doctor for a rough cough only to find out I had an early stage of leukemia.